LamijaMezit/Selenium-SwagLabs-Tests/README.md

-# Selenium-test

-Automation test with Selenium and Python for Swag Labs.
+# Automation test with Selenium and Python for Swag Labs.

 Basic SWAG Labs Automation Framework